hl2vr/hl2vr.github.io/_pages/faq.md

 ### Is HL2VR compatible with Black Mesa?

-No. We agree that Black Mesa would be epic in VR, but that would have to be a whole new project made by, or at least in collaboration with, the Black Mesa team.
+No. We agree that Black Mesa would be amazing in VR, but that would have to be a whole new project made by, or at least in collaboration with, the Black Mesa team.

 <br />